pitcher69/ZEUS6D/stonkyspace/README.md

 Do not mistake this grave for quiet.
 Do not mistake these ashes for rest.
-What was struck down will rise in defiance,
-and even in ruin, it rages —
+for even in ruin, it rages —
 **it rages against the dying of the light.**